-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Saxton is shown as a purple triangle. (analysis methodology)
+Saxton is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Saxton was the primary sponsor of 14 bills that were enacted.
 The most recent include:

 - H.R.
 465 (110th): Asian Elephant Conservation Reauthorization Act of 2007

 - H.R.
 5381 (109th): National Fish Hatchery System Volunteer Act of 2006

 - H.R.
 2107 (109th): National Law Enforcement Officers Memorial Maintenance Fund Act of 2005